 Photography has always been a passion of mine.
 The ability to capture not only moments but scenes and settings that are appealing to ones eyes is what continuously attracts me to it.
 Visually it can be a seperate form of story telling; one that is perceptibly compelling.
 With unlimited scenarios at hand and copious mediums for use there truly is never a dull moment in the depiction of such tales.

-“photography is an art of observation. it has little to do with the things you see and everything to do with the way you see them.// elliott erwitt
+“photography is an art of observation. it has little to do with the things you see and everything to do with the way you see them.

 I get a lot of questions about the kind of equipment I use, be it on the blog or shared on social media channels like Instagram.
-Most are utterly surprised when I tell them it’s just my iPhone camera.
+And most are utterly surprised when I tell them it’s just my trusty iPhone camera.

-While my iPhone 6S takes impeccable photos, of course it doesn’t hurt to get a little assistance with the help of photo editing apps.
-Apps like Fotor who make adjusting and fine tuning your images uncomplicated and all without losing valuable image quality.
+While my iPhone takes impeccable photos, of course it doesn’t hurt to get a little assistance with the help of photo editing apps.
+Photo editing with Fotor, an app that makes adjusting and fine tuning your images uncomplicated and all without losing valuable image quality.
 I was recently introduced to this app and given the chance to review it.
 I’ve been playing around with it now for over one week and have to admit I am really enjoying its versatility and ease.
 You simply import a photo or capture a scene straight from the app itself and edit away.
 There are numerous functions at your disposal, from the basic necessities like contrast, brightness, highlights and saturation to features like “enhancement” which automatically adapts your image to perfection and “scenes” which modifies tones and lighting naturally to correspond with the image subject.

 Fotor aren’t simply limited to an app.
 They also have an online service where you can also create cards, banners, posters and even YouTube channel art.
 Again, effortless to use and create straight from your desktop.
-If your curious for more, check out and download Fotor now.
+If you’re curious for more check out, download and start photo editing with Fotor now.